Thomas Cook sees Grexit boosting travel industry

 Tourism is a vital source of income for Greece, accounting for about a fifth of gross domestic product.
 The outcome of an election next month will likely decide whether Greece remains in the euro.

-Debt-laden Thomas Cook (TCG.L) posted a pretax loss of 328.3 million pounds for the six months to the end of March, some 40 percent wider than the loss it reported in the same period a year ago.
+Debt-laden Thomas Cook posted a pretax loss of 328.3 million pounds ($510 million) for the six months to the end of March, some 40 percent wider than the loss it reported in the same period a year ago.
 Its revenues rose 2.4 percent to 3.51 billion pounds.

 The tour operator has been hit hard by tough trading conditions, especially in Britain where its core customer base of families with young children has been particularly affected by the economic downturn.
 It has also been hit by unrest in popular destinations such as Egypt, Tunisia and Morocco.